padbr/npumi/README.md

 # npumi
-Derive amplicon sequence variants from nanopore amplicon sequencing done in a specific way
+Derive amplicon sequence variants from nanopore amplicon sequencing done in a specific way.

 # Preamble
 The scripts here are to document the derivation of Amplicon Sequence Variants (ASVs) from Nanopore amplicon data.
 The purpose of this repository is so that I can document how I have processed data in some peer reviewed publications.
 They are very specific to manner in which the amplicon libraries were prepared and are not intended to constitute a general pipeline to derive ASVs from Nanopore amplicon data.